-The Director of Programmes (or delegate), will acknowledge a complaint or appeal within five working days.
+The Vice-Dean for Programmes (or delegate), will acknowledge a complaint or appeal within five working days.

 An admissions complaint or appeal can be declined to be considered if it does not fall within the permitted grounds; if it is trivial, vexatious, malicious; if it has been submitted outside the timeframe and there are not valid and evidenced reasons for late submission; or if the appeal remedy requested does not include amending the admission decision.

 If a complaint or appeal is not declined it will be investigated by the Complaints & Appeals Panel.
 The investigation is likely to include requesting responses from the staff or office involved in considering a graduate applicant’s application.
 This will involve sharing a copy of the applicant’s complaint or appeal with the relevant staff.

 As part of the investigation, the written documentation and legal obligations of the Management Studies Tripos Admissions Office will be taken into consideration.